Peterhead Harbour: History

 The harbour was formed by the filling in of the water around the former islands of Keith Inch and Greenhill.
 When Peterhead was founded, in 1593, it was known as the "Harbour and Barony of Keith Insche commonly called Peterhead".

 The harbour was proving so valuable that in 1738, the Leith shipmasters attested that "the harbour of Peterhead is in our opinion the best situate of any place in Scotland for all ships trading on the north seas".

 In 1815, before the increase in herring popularity, there were 72 vessels registered to Peterhead operating from the port; by 1850 there were over 400.

 North Harbour and the dry dock were built by John Rennie and Thomas Telford between 1818 and 1822.
 They were improved fifteen years later.
 The junction canal was built in 1849, while the south and west piers of North Harbour were built by David Stevenson in 1855.
 The southern part of North Harbour (Middle Harbour) dates from 1872.
 It was constructed by David and his brother, Thomas, with improvements made between 1893 and 1897 by William Shield, a local worker.

-In 1894, the Peterhead Harbours Act was passed, the various objects of which included the building of a fish market and to acquire a short line of railway.
+The Peterhead Harbours Act 1894 (57 & 58 Vict. c. clxx) was passed, the various objects of which included the building of a fish market and to acquire a short line of railway.
 (Today, Peterhead Fish Market is located in North Harbor on Alexandra Parade.)

 South Harbour was deepened between 1906 and 1908.
 The Harbour of Refuge (Admiralty Backwaters) was begun in 1886 by Sir John Coode.
 It was built by convict labour.